wschmutz123/euchre-game/README.md

     - Class for a player including adding or discarding a card, leading a card, playing a card, making a trump card as well as creating the AI player

   - Card:
-    - Includes functions that are needed for a specific card including determining trump card, determine which two cards is better, and the suit of the card
+    - Includes functions that are needed for a specific card including determining trump card, determine which two cards are better, and the suit of the card